weuc/weuc.eu/_sections/faq.md

   - question: Is food included?
     answer: |
       Absolutly YES!
 During the Workshops on friday we will have some snacks and a sundowner in the evening.
 On Suturday and Sunday we will have lunch together and also snacks with fruits, cakes and coffee afterwards.
 On Suturday evening we organized a dinner for all of us.
-The only place where we don' t serve food is the cocktail event on Friday evening.
+The only occasion where we don' t serve food is the cocktail event on Friday evening.

   - question: Who is organizing this event?
     answer: |